Learning Neural Constitutive Laws From Motion Observations for Generalizable PDE Dynamics: Method

 \subsection{Physics-Aware Network Architecture}

-Our neural constitutive laws must satisfy essential physics priors \citep{vlassis2022molecular} in principle.
-Nevertheless, we also avoid being constrained by overly strong prior, e.g., isotropic prior which prevents our model from capturing anisotropic materials \citep{wang2020learning}.
+Our neural constitutive laws must satisfy essential physics priors \citep{vlassis2022molecular}.
+Nevertheless, we also avoid being constrained by any overly strong prior, e.g., isotropic prior, which prevents our model from capturing anisotropic materials \citep{wang2020learning}.
 In this work, we consider two generally applicable physical priors.

-\paragraph{Rotation Equivariance} The material properties of most matters in the physical world remain invariable under rotations.
+\paragraph{Rotation Equivariance} The properties of most materials in the physical world remain invariable under rotations.
 This property is also known as frame indifference.
 Unlike previous works \citep{deng2021vector} focusing on vector data (e.g.~point cloud), we have to enforce the rotation equivariance of deformation gradients, which are square matrices.
-To this end, we feed the neural networks with a selected set of rotation invariants including the principal stretches $\boldsymbol{\Sigma}$ (singular values), the right Cauchy-Green tensor $\deformGrad^T\deformGrad{}$, and the determinant of the deformation gradient $\det(\deformGrad)$.
-Then, we take the rotation matrix $\Rb$ out of the deformation gradient by polar decomposition $\deformGrad=\Rb\Sb$ and multiply it back to the output of the neural networks to ensure the rotation equivariance.
-We provide the detailed algorithm and prove the rotation invariance of the neural networks and the rotation equivariance of the neural constitutive laws in \Cref{sec:proof-rotation}.
+To this end, we feed the neural networks with a selected set of rotation invariants, including the principal stretches $\boldsymbol{\Sigma}$ (singular values), the right Cauchy-Green tensor $\deformGrad^T\deformGrad{}$, and the determinant of the elastic deformation gradient $\det(\deformGrad)$.
+Then, we take the rotation matrix $\Rb$ out of the deformation gradient via polar decomposition $\deformGrad=\Rb\Sb$ and multiply it back to the output of the neural networks to ensure the rotation equivariance. \Cref{sec:proof-rotation} provides the detailed algorithm and proofs for rotation invariance of the neural networks and neural constitutive laws.

 \paragraph{Undeformed State Equilibrium} Another important constitutive prior is preserving the rest shape under zero load.
 We ensure the undeformed state equilibrium by (1) normalizing the input invariants so that they are zero under zero load and (2) removing all bias layers from the neural networks.
-Therefore, when zero loads are applied, the elasticity network will generate zero stress, while the plasticity network will preserve the original deformation gradient.
+Therefore, when zero loads are applied, the elasticity network will generate zero stress, while the plasticity network will preserve the trial elastic deformation gradient.